-TALK is available to all families in Michigan!
-Michigan public libraries can sign up to offer TALK to caregivers in their community, a great way to reach potential new library users.
-Registered libraries will receive promotional toolkits through the Library of Michigan, and the ability to promote local events and library services via text directly to TALK subscribers in your service area through the Midwest Collaborative for Library Services.
+TALK is available to all families in Michigan and Indiana!
+Public libraries can sign up to offer TALK to caregivers in their community, a great way to reach potential new library users.

 Frequently Asked Questions for Libraries

-The statewide expansion of TALK is currently available at no cost to libraries thanks to funding from the Institute of Museum and Library Services.
-MCLS will develop an affordable scaled subscription model when the grant funding is exhausted and libraries can choose to continue their participation at that time.
+The TALK program is currently available at no cost to libraries in Michigan and Indiana thanks to funding from the Institute of Museum and Library Services.
+MCLS is developing an affordable scaled subscription model when the grant funding is exhausted and libraries can choose to continue their participation at that time.

 Does my library need to be a member of MCLS to sign up?